alefaeronautics/alefaeronautics.github.io/README.md

    3. Find an element (`article`) with class of `post-boxed` inside the news div and add a new class to it.
   - To hide a news link, add `hide` class to the div which has `post-item` class.
 Please make sure that all the visible items come first and all the hidden ones come after with no mixing.
 The script may malfunction otherwise.
   - To change the amount of articles that are loaded when `Load more news` button is pressed, look for `data-step` attribute inside `id="news-items"` element and adjust it as necessary.
+ - **timeline or latest news**
+  - News are imported from a google sheets document specified in `data-url` property of `.timeline` class object.
+The div is `.range` class and uses `.cell-*-*` layout for different screen sizes.
+Some custom styles have been defined.
+Inner elements must have `data-type` specified to be processed properly.
+Possible values are `link` (for hyperlink), `image` (background on hover) or `text` (default, can be omitted, for plain text content).
  - **presskit link**
    - Is a simple link to Google drive in the format `https://drive.google.com/u/0/uc?id=GOOGLE_DRIVE_ID&export=download&confirm=t`.
 Replace `GOOGLE_DRIVE_ID` with the necessary ID. `export=download&confirm=t` try to enforce the direct download of the file instead of opening actual Google Drive.